-We have reviewed the accompanying condensed consolidated interim statement of financial position of Melexis NV and its subsidiaries as of 30 June 2022 and the related condensed consolidated interim statement of profit and loss, the condensed consolidated interim statement of comprehensive income, the condensed consolidated interim statement of changes in equity and the condensed consolidated interim statement of cash flow for the six-month period then ended, as well as the explanatory notes.
+We have reviewed the accompanying condensed consolidated interim statement of financial position of Melexis NV and its subsidiaries as of 30 June 2022 and the related condensed consolidated interim statement of profit and loss, the condensed consolidated interim statement of comprehensive income, the condensed consolidated interim statement of cash flow for the six-month period then ended, as well as the explanatory notes.
 The board of directors is responsible for the preparation and presentation of this condensed consolidated financial information in accordance with IAS 34, as adopted by the European Union.
 Our responsibility is to express a conclusion on this condensed consolidated financial information based on our review.